 See www.goodreads.com/review/show/658355708 for complete review.

-Review from The Pen Woman, National League of America Pen Women, Spring 2014:
+Ariel Smart in The Pen Woman, National League of America Pen Women, Spring 2014:

 "Hiram's Spring, Nebraska, an 'our town'...is shocked to learn it will host German Prisoners of War, who will be shipped into their valley to work in their fields.
 The relationships and dynamics of their presence in the community are well-addressed in the story.

 Mary Katherine's idol is her brother, Danny, who...will be fighting men like those who will be working on their farms.
 'Sis' takes a vicarious journey through the evils of war with her beloved brother.
 Underneath the patriotism and irrational fear lies prejudice and cover-ups that only now in this decade have been known.